-If a Password Manager could be an option for you then some tools to consider are:
+If you think a Password Manager could be an option for you then some good ones to consider are:

 Whichever one you use be careful to make sure you use a legitimate tool (follow the links above) and not a fake one – you don’t want to unwittingly hand all your details to criminals!